Top 8 Real Life Homeschool Struggles

 We have all clicked on a post that says something like, “5 Reasons You Should Never Homeschool.”

 And the reasons are things like “You don’t like the idea of giving your child a customized education, you don’t like relaxing mornings reading books over breakfast, you don’t like having more time with your family, etc.”

 Nope, this is a real, honest, gritty look at the homeschool struggles I face…and why I do it anyway.

-So this first one might sound like a small thing, but it is actually what inspired me to write this post.
+So this first homeschool struggle might sound like a small thing, but it is actually what inspired me to write this post.

 It just feels wrong to trash so much of my kids’ work…but I can’t keep it all.
 I don’t want to end up on a homeschooling special of the TV show “Hoarders!”

 Things that are cluttering up my tiny classroom that need to go in the trash soon: art projects, spelling tests, writing assignments, notebooking projects, maps, timelines, and math worksheets galore.

 I imagine that a school teacher has an easier time ripping down the bulletin board items at the end of the year.